- The death of George Floyd and others by police has created an intense demand for accountability.

 The murder of George Floyd at the hands of former Minneapolis police officer Derek Chauvin marked a new turning point in America, awakening a thunderous clamour for real, measurable change.
 From coast to coast, city to city, protestors took to the streets and showed the world that police murder will not be tolerated.
 The demonstrations from Summer 2020 have led to policymakers to draft legislation that holds police accountable for misconduct and killing non-threatening citizens.
 While the public pressure and video footage of Floyd’s death surely played a factor in Chauvin being found guilty of murder, the general consensus among the public is more work needs to be done in order to hold the police accountable for misconduct.

-If we, as a nation, are truly striving to create an equitable society that pushes to recognize and rectify generations-long injustices against Black Americans and other vulnerable communities, it will require effort from everyone – including corporations.
-That’s why organizations are working with the Center for Justice Research in shifting from a passive Corporate Social Responsibility approach to a more progressive, solutions-oriented Corporate Social Justice strategy.
+If we are truly striving to create an equitable society that pushes to recognize and rectify generations-long injustices against Black Americans and other vulnerable communities, it will require effort from all of us.
+That’s why corporations and organizations are shifting from Corporate Social Responsibility (CSR) to Corporate Social Justice (CSJ).